 Commons resources management

-The main issues Peerby tries to address is the economic and resource crisis, to explore new ways of community forming and experiment with technological possibilities.
+The main issues Peerby tries to address are the economic and resource crisis, to explore new ways of community forming and experiment with technological possibilities.
 What makes this project an example of hackable citymaking is the fact that Peerby proposes an alternative model of managing resources, as a collectively administered commons, accessed when in need instead of owned.

 When Peerby first started, they took a very active approach to convince enough people per neighborhood to join in order to ensure a base of participants dense enough to allow the idea to function.
 They targeted specific neighborhoods and tried to connect with existing local networks.
 In this way they ran one-month long neighborhood campaigns which concluded with a big party, publicly rewarding the people who managed to recruit more followers.